wbnns/submit-to-hacker-news/PRIVACY.md

 ## Contact and Support

 Questions about these terms, privacy practices, or the extension?
-[Create a GitHub issue](https://github.com/wbnns/submit-to-hacker-news/issues) with the appropriate label.
+[Create a GitHub issue](https://github.com/wbnns/submit-to-hacker-news/issues).

 ---